 Polar bear biologists have known for decades that polar bear populations can plummet when there is an especially cold winter that results in thick shorefast ice in the spring (Stirling and Lunn 1997; Stirling 2002) – I’ve discussed this in previous posts here and here.
 The devastating effects that heavy ice cover has had on polar bears in the eastern Beaufort Sea (see map below) has been documented for 1974 and 1984, with similar events inferred from anecdotal information for 1964 and 1992.

-Here is what Stirling and Lunn (1997:177) had to say about the mortality event of 1974 in the Northern Beaufort that they witnessed (which I cited recently in Featured Quote #29)
+Here is what Stirling and Lunn (1997:177) had to say about the mortality event of 1974 in the Eastern Beaufort that they witnessed (which I cited recently in Featured Quote #29)

 “…in the spring of 1974, when ringed seal pups first became scarce, we capture two very thin lone adult female polar bears that had nursed recently, from which we deduced they had already lost their litters.
 A third emaciated female was accompanied by two cubs which were so thin that one could barely walk.
 We have not seen females with cubs in this condition in the Beaufort Sea, or elsewhere in the Arctic, before or since.”

 And this is what Stirling had to say at the 1979 Polar Bear Specialist Group meeting (Anonymous 1979:52) about his research activities in the eastern Beaufort Sea in the mid-70s: